Investments in India

 - FII is considered to be more stable than FDI

 A great deal of Foreign Direct Investment (FDI) to India comes from Mauritius than from many major and mature economies like UK and France.
 Why?

 - India has preference for certain countries as regards receiving FDI

-- India has double taxation avoidance agreement with Mauritius
+- India has a double taxation avoidance agreement with Mauritius

-- Most citizens of Mauritius have ethnic identity with India and so they feel secure to invest in India
+- Most citizens of Mauritius have an ethnic identity with India and so they feel secure investing in India

-- Impending dangers of global climatic change prompt Mauritius to make huge investments in India.
+- The impending dangers of global climatic change prompt Mauritius to make huge investments in India.